-Shannon McGahn is senior vice president of Government Affairs for the National Association of REALTORS®.
+Shannon McGahn is chief advocacy officer for the National Association of REALTORS®.
 Read her full bio.

 NAR's Best Year in Washington

 Learn how our brilliant and talented team of advocates is fighting for your business.